-So, whether you are an angler, a swimmer, a farmer, a food gatherer, or you just love our waterways, come and tell us what you think should be in Otago’s new Land and Water Plan.
+So, whether you are an angler, a swimmer, a farmer, a food gatherer, or you just love our waterways, come and tell us what you want to see in Otago’s new Land and Water Plan.

 How can the community be involved?

-Together, ORC and Kāi Tahu will meet and work with catchment and industry groups, subject experts, and communities around Otago in 2021 and 2022 to develop the new Land and Water Plan.
+Together, ORC and Kāi Tahu will meet and work with catchment groups, industry groups, subject experts, and communities around Otago in 2021 and 2022 to develop a new Land and Water Plan.

-We will be coming out to your community to hear what you want to achieve for land and water resources in your area, to learn what you know about your catchment, and to share what we know from the science.
-We will also discuss options for managing freshwater and land in your area.
+We want to hear from you about land and water resources in your area, to learn what you know about your catchment, and to share what we know from the science.
+We will also discuss options for managing rivers, streams, lakes, wetlands and groundwater in your area.
 Online feedback will also be available.